Jewish weddings are rich in history, tradition, and beautiful symbolism.

 Sheva B’rachot

 The Sheva B’rachot are blessings that are recited for a bride and her groom as part of their Jewish wedding ceremony.
+Also known as the seven blessings, these are recited during the wedding ceremony itself and at each Sheva Brachot dinner held throughout the week following the wedding.
 The meaning behind the Hebrew word “Sheva Brachot” is literally translated to “seven joys,” referring to the seven different types of happiness one may experience on such an occasion: rejoicing with Hashem; being happy about finding a partner in this world; feeling contentment at having found someone who can provide love and companionship through thick or thin emotionally, financially, physically – everyone deserves it!
 The most important blessing discussed here includes thanking Hashem for bringing these two people together so they could be blessed with children.

 Breaking of the glass

 The groom steps on a glass inside a cloth bag to shatter it, before walking down the aisle as husband and wife.
 This has multiple meanings.
 The most popular is that it represents the destruction of the Temple in Jerusalem.
 Another is that it shows the commitment to be with one another in difficult times.
+This break in the ceremony often leads to spontaneous, emotional reactions—moments that are a joy to capture as a photographer, as they showcase genuine, heartfelt expressions and candid interactions.
 This is one of my favorite Jewish wedding ceremony photos to photograph!

 Mazel Tov!